stackriot/wix-style-react/packages/wix-style-react/docs/contribution/STORYBOOK_GUIDELINES.md

 ```

-## Examples Section
+## Variations Section

-Examples should demonstrate how component behaves and when to use it.
+This section should demonstrate how component behaves and when to use it.
 In order to maintain consistency between stories, examples should go in this order:

 1. Core structure
-1. Properties
+2. Properties
-1. Common use cases
+3. Common use cases

 ### 1. Core Structure